efrecon/unforge/README.md

   set to `1`.
 Since `ungit` is about obtaining snapshots of target repositories, the default prevents mixing snapshots.
 + `-p` can prevent the target directory to be modified by forcing all files and sub-directories to be read-only.
-This can prevent modification by headlessness.
+This can prevent headless modification of the snapshots.

 ## Why?